 The design of the LDaCA logo came from my own experience researching the Waanyi language, the language of my mob.
 The design flows from the beginning to the end, where it flows back into itself at the beginning, representing the cyclical nature of life and the Land.
 The strands of language interweave with themselves, influenced by everything that touches them until they become something entirely their own.
 The complexity of these languages is a thing of beauty and their preservation, study and proliferation lays claim to this unceded land.
-The inspiration of the design is as follows:

-L - Language is shown as a flow of words that can be merged, split and rearranged to create different meanings, just as these lines can be.
+L (Language) - Language is shown as a flow of words that can be merged, split and rearranged to create different meanings, just as these lines can be.

-D - Data is depicted by these specks of raw information, undecipherable before processing but heavy with power.
+D (Data) - Data is depicted by these specks of raw information, undecipherable before processing but heavy with power.

-C - Whilst research often appears niche in these commons, there is no limit to the range of it’s influence, the ripples of which disrupt everything it touches.
+C (Commons) - Whilst research often appears niche in these commons, there is no limit to the range of it’s influence, the ripples of which disrupt everything it touches.

-A - The language data of this common has been collected from many individual nations that make up ‘Australia’, often with a foundation on extraction based research techniques.
+A (Australia) - The language data of this common has been collected from many individual nations that make up ‘Australia’, often with a foundation on extraction based research techniques.
 This project aims to make up for the mistakes of the past by celebrating and giving back to these nations, which are so incredibly distinct whilst sharing beautiful connections with each other.